Panhu

-Panhu (hanzi: 盤瓠; pinyin Pánhù; IPA: /pʰan³⁵-xu⁵¹/) is an important figure in Chinese and Yao mythologies.
+Panhu (hanzi: 盤瓠; pinyin Pánhù; IPA: /pʰan³⁵-xu⁵¹/) is an important figure in Han and Yao mythologies.
 The Panhu mythological complex includes myths in Chinese and also other languages.
 This myth has a long history of being transmitted by Han Chinese and several of the other ethnic groups of the fifty-six officially recognized by the current administration of China, both orally and in literature.
-(Yang 2005:4) The Panhu myth is an important origin myth for various ethnic groups.
+The Panhu myth is an important origin myth for various ethnic groups.

 Basic myth

 The basic Panhu myth is about a dragon-dog who transformed into a man and married a princess.
 In the myth, there was an old woman in an ancient Chinese king's palace who had ear pain for many years.
 A royal physician plucked out a small, golden worm from her ear, and placed it inside of a gourd covered with a plate.
 This is the origin of Panhu's name, which literally means "plate gourd".
 The worm then turned into a dog, Panhu, who in some versions had five colored fur.
 The king offered to marry his daughter to anybody that would present him with the head of his enemy.
 This was accomplished by Panhu.
 Accounts vary, but eventually Panhu and the princess had six sons and six daughters who became the famous 12 clans of Chinese mythology.